California Bans Plastic Bags

 In 2017, the State of California banned stores from handing out plastic bags to their customers.
 Why?
 To help save our oceans from plastic pollution.

-On May 23, the City Council of Los Angeles approved a historic measure that bans stores using consumer carry-out plastic bags within the next 16 months.
-The phase-out plan will affect 7,500 stores in the Los Angeles area, and will join the cities of San Francisco, San Luis Obispo and San Jose, along with several counties in Hawaii and California.
+On May 23, 2012, the City Council of Los Angeles approved a historic measure that bans stores using consumer carry-out plastic bags within the next 16 months.
+The phase-out plan affected 7,500 stores in the Los Angeles area, and joined the cities of San Francisco, San Luis Obispo and San Jose, along with several counties in Hawaii and California.
 Fierce debate is also taking place in New York City regarding a potential ban.

 Not surprisingly, plastic manufacturers have been lobbying aggressively to prevent such bans.